lm3nitro/CyberLabs/Wazuh/Part 1- Installation and Configuration.md

 ![Pasted image 20240428135201](https://github.com/lm3nitro/Projects/assets/55665256/f7638f52-9ac0-433c-abb0-aef4ce5efe2a)

-We can also see security event being generated from our Win 10 agent:
+I can also see security events being generated from our Win 10 agent:

 ![Pasted image 20240428141534](https://github.com/lm3nitro/Projects/assets/55665256/11fee0ee-8a86-4977-8d9c-df4e5cbb4a93)

 ## Linux Agent:

 For my Linux agent, I will be installing it on a host running Ubuntu.
-To do this we navigate to the window to add agent and select the same parameters as we did with the Win 10, only this time for Linux:
+To do this I navigated to the window to add agent and select the same parameters as I did with the Win 10, only this time for Linux:

 ![Pasted image 20240428155628](https://github.com/lm3nitro/Projects/assets/55665256/60b6275f-d87d-498a-8012-e2554533db75)

-Once we complete the that, we can download the agent:
+Once that was compelted, I downloaded the agent:

 ```
 wget https://packages.wazuh.com/4.x/apt/pool/main/w/wazuh-agent/wazuh-agent_4.7.3-1_amd64.deb && sudo WAZUH_MANAGER='10.10.100.47' WAZUH_AGENT_NAME='sql_lm3nitro_database' dpkg -i ./wazuh-agent_4.7.3-1_amd64.deb